Murder of Nia Wilson: Media critiques

-Activists have widely critiqued the coverage of the murder from Fox affiliate KTVU after the station released a photo of Wilson holding a gun instead of the many other available photos of the teen.
-Later, ABC reported that the photo was actually of the teen holding a gun-shaped phone case and not an actual weapon.
-This photo sharing was condemned and critiqued by The National Association of Black Journalists, the Bay Area Black Journalists Association and the Robert C. Maynard Institute for Journalism Education.
-KTVU’s anchor, Frank Somerville, later issued an apology for the image.
+Activists have widely critiqued the coverage of the murder from Fox affiliate KTVU after the station released a photo of Wilson holding a cell phone case that appeared to be a gun rather than the many other available photos of the teen.
+The photo sharing was condemned and critiqued by The National Association of Black Journalists, the Bay Area Black Journalists Association and the Robert C. Maynard Institute for Journalism Education.
+KTVU's anchor, Frank Somerville, later issued an apology for the image.

-The San Francisco Chronicle was criticized for titling an article about the murder “bart Killing: Divergent Paths Met Tragically on Oakland Platform.”
+The San Francisco Chronicle was criticized for titling an article about the murder “BART Killing: Divergent Paths Met Tragically on Oakland Platform.”
 Critics said there was a difference between the way black victims are portrayed in the media and wrote that this title minimized Wilson's status as a victim.

-Newspapers have been largely responsible for covering Wilson's murder, and have critiqued cable news sources (CNN, Fox News and MSNBC) for not spending enough time on the event despite the public outcry and the frequent on the ground coverage.
+A report by Media Matters critiqued various cable news networks for underreporting the event, oftentimes failing to even mention Wilson's name.